Skip to main content

 For two of the perspectives, Local Growth and Regeneration and Public and Community Engagement (shaded in grey, flagged with a blue triangle), the currently available metrics are limited.
 We therefore asked providers to provide additional narrative to help explain their work in these areas.

 Following the detailed KEF review in 2021 Research England confirmed that narrative statements would be updated approximately every three years.
 The narratives displayed in the current KEF were submitted for the KEF3 in 2023 and therefore relate to activity undertaken in the period 2019-20, 2020-21 and 2021-22.
+KEF4 will continue to display the narrative statements that were submitted for KEF3.
+It has not been confirmed when the next narrative update will be incorporated, but there will be no updates made to narratives statements until KEF6 (2026) at the earliest.

 The narrative statements can be accessed by hovering over the perspective segment and following the link provided (max 2,500 words).